Do you ever lash out in anger? Are you surprised when anger bubbles up and lashes out at a loved one unexpectedly?

 - Take a timeout: It is okay to walk away from a situation that is making you feel angry, and do a bit of self-reflection before responding.
 Walk outside and set your gaze on the beauty of the mountains, feel the warmth of the sun, or listen to the breeze passing through the trees.
 This kind of focused attention engages the frontal cortex and effectively causes charged emotions to diffuse.

 - Being assertive: In certain cases, assertiveness can help put you in the driver's seat and reduce your anger.
 Using our example above, giving an assertive response to your co-worker would be to use an “I statement,” such as “I’m puzzled by what you said since I had my part of the project completed and submitted to you last week.”
 This reply now shifts things back to your co-worker, provides new information, and invites others to see the situation from a different perspective.

 - Exercise: Exercising releases endorphins, which make us feel better and calms us down.
 This is one method that is backed by loads of science.
 You cannot exercise and stay angry.
 Try it!

-No matter what route you choose, it’s also essential to determine the cause of your anger and critical knowing the difference between healthy and chronic stress.
+No matter what route you choose, it’s also essential to determine the cause of your anger and critical to know the difference between healthy and chronic stress.
 Getting curious and exploring the roots of your anger can help prevent angry outbursts in the future.
 And if your anger involves another person, let them know how and why their actions affected you (after you've calmed yourself!)
 Sometimes others may have no idea why their actions angered you.
-Together, come up with a plan how to respond differently in the future.
+Together, come up with a plan for how to respond differently in the future.